Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Most people will think the answer is to switch to Shutter priority to get their action shots, but that’s where you could run into a problem.

-Let's say you need a shutter speed of 1/1000th of a second as a minimum.
+Let’s say you need a minimum shutter speed of 1/1000th of a second.
 The camera in Shutter Priority will vary the Aperture to get the shot you need.
 The ISO remains fixed, though.